On Twitter this morning Matt Cutts highlighted an interesting article by John C. Dvorak from PC Mag.

 That’s just a suggestion; I’d do a tad of keyword research too if it matters that much, but be aware that it’ll slow down John’s production rate if he has to do all that first before posting.
 What a bind, aye?
 It would be better to make a value judgment on each piece before committing to do lots of SEO work that may bring only a small amount of benefit for the time divested (Pareto’s law); save the hardcore SEO efforts for bigger articles I say.

-Whilst I’ve been doing this for years with varying degrees of success in all the many myriad of websites that I work with (caveat: there is more to SEO than just SEF URLs) it seems that Mr Dvorak has been really stung by trying to do “the right thing”.
-Such a shame.
+Whilst I’ve been doing this for years with varying degrees of success in all the many myriad of websites that I work with (caveat: there is more to SEO than just SEF URLs) it seems that Mr Dvorak has been really stung by trying to do “the right thing” which is such a shame.

 Check out the fact that 90 percent of the blogs and major Web sites all use this supposed trick to get attention.